-Construction Impacts Resource Category Alternative A Alternative B Freight Rail Service Impact TR#18: Temporary Impacts on Freight Rail Operations Station construction and modification, construction of new tracks, and realignment of tracks would result in temporary disruptions of freight rail service.
+Construction Impacts Resource Category Alternative A Alternative B 2 Freight Rail Service Impact TR#18: Temporary Impacts on Freight Rail Operations Station construction and modification, construction of new tracks, and realignment of tracks would result in temporary disruptions of freight rail service.
 Alternative B would result in all of the effects identified for Alternative A except along the passing track.
 Alternative B would result in substantial disruption to freight operations greater than Alternative A for up to 2 years because of single-tracking in the passing track vicinity.
-Air Quality and Greenhouse Gas ses Air Quality Impact AQ#1: Temporary Direct and Indirect Impacts on Air Quality in the SFBAAB Temporary construction activity would generate emissions of criteria pollutants.
-Construction-related NOx emissions would exceed BAAQMD significance threshold and the General Conformity threshold.
-Emissions would be greater than Alternative A primarily because of construction of the passing tracks.
-Construction-related VOC and NO X emissions would exceed BAAQMD significance thresholds and NO X emissions would exceed the General Conformity threshold.
-Alternative B (Viaduct to Scott Boulevard) would have slightly greater emissions (except for NO X and fugitive particulate matter) than Alternative B (Viaduct to I-880) because of additional construction activity required for the longer viaduct.
-Impact AQ#2: Temporary Direct Impacts on Implementation of an Applicable Air Quality Plan Emissions of NO X from temporary construction activity in excess of the BAAQMD significance threshold and the General Conformity de minimis threshold could impede implementation of O 3 plans in the SFBAAB.
-Emissions of VOC and NO X from temporary construction activity in excess of the BAAQMD significance thresholds, and emissions of NO X in excess of the General Conformity de minimis threshold could impede implementation of O 3 plans in the SFBAAB.
-Impact AQ#3: Temporary Direct Impacts on Localized Air Quality-Criteria Pollutants Construction-related PM 10 concentrations would contribute to existing exceedances of the PM 10 CAAQS.
-Construction-related criteria pollutant concentrations would lead to new exceedances of the PM {2.5} CAAQS and NAAQS.
-Similar to Alternative A. Emissions would be greater than Alternative A primarily because of construction of the passing tracks.
-Alternative B (Viaduct to Scott Boulevard) would have slightly greater emissions than Alternative B (Viaduct to I-880) because of additional construction activity required for the longer viaduct.
-Impact AQ#4: Temporary Direct Impacts on Localized Air Quality-Exposure to Diesel Particulate Matter and PM {2.5} (Health Risk) Temporary construction activity would not generate DPM or PM {2.5} concentrations in excess of BAAQMD health risk thresholds.
-The maximum increase in potential cancer risk (5.5 per million) and an acute Hazard Index of 0.1 would occur in the San Jose Diridon Station Approach Subsection.
-Similar to Alternative A. The maximum increase in potential cancer risk (3.8 per million under Alternative B [Viaduct to I-880] and 3.9 per million under the Alternative B [Viaduct to Scott Boulevard]) would occur in the San Jose Diridon Station Approach Subsection and would be less than that under Alternative A. The acute Hazard Index of 0.2 under Alternative B (both viaduct options) would be slightly greater than Alternative A.
+Air Quality and Greenhouse Ga Ses Air Quality Impact AQ#1: Temporary Direct and Indirect Impacts on Air Quality in the SFBAAB Temporary construction activity would generate emissions of criteria pollutants.
+Construction-related NO x emissions would exceed BAAQMD significance threshold.
+Emissions of all pollutants would be less than the respective General Conformity de minimis thresholds.
+13 Emissions would be greater than Alternative A primarily because of construction of the passing tracks and the larger number of truck trips required for construction of the LMF under Alternative B. Construction-related VOC and NO x emissions would exceed BAAQMD significance thresholds and NO x emissions would exceed the General Conformity de minimis threshold.
+Alternative B (Viaduct to Scott Boulevard) would have slightly greater emissions (except for NO x and fugitive PM) than Alternative B (Viaduct to I-880) because of additional construction activity required for the longer viaduct.
+Impact AQ#2: Temporary Direct and Indirect Impacts on Air Quality within the NCCAB Temporary construction activity (truck travel on SR 152) would generate criteria pollutants, but those emissions would not degrade air quality resources in the NCCAB because the RSA is considered in attainment for all criteria pollutants and there are no General Conformity de minimis thresholds.
+Similar toAlternative A. Emissions would be greater than under Alternative A because more truck trips would be required for construction of the LMF under Alternative B.